 **Featured image © Taryn from Happiest Outdoors**

 Winter driving in Iceland – stories and practical tips

 These experiences will not tell you how your trip will be; nobody can predict Icelandic road conditions in winter.
 But they will help you to know what to expect and to decide if driving in Iceland in winter is something for you.
 I also asked people to share their practical tips for driving in Iceland in winter.
-This should help you to better prepare for your self-drive winter trip in Iceland.
+This should help you to better prepare for your self-drive winter trip to Iceland.
 Find out!

 Easy to navigate in March